rossbachp/DeciCollab/README.md

 * Define a Innersource Pattern for ADRs/TDRs:
 * Reference Tools and Tipps of architectural and technical debt decisions.
+* Discuss the role of RFCs and why ADR's so important.

 ## Document Architecture Decisions Pattern

 * __Documentation of Decisions__:
-  * Use Architecture Decision Records (ADR) and Technical Debt Records (TDR) to document decisions and trade-offs made across teams.
+  * Use Architecture Decision Records (ADR) and Technical Debt Records (TDR) to document decisions and trade-offs made across teams or your system.
 * __Collaborative Input__:
   * Encourage cross-team contributions, with discussions around decisions to ensure diverse perspectives are considered.
 * __Transparent Process__: